cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [Gnina.][gnina]
 We don't use docking very often to be honest, but do like the ease-of-use and promising accuracy of gnina.
 David Koes also has an excellent [webinar][gnina-tut] describing its use.

+[DeepChem.][deepchem]
+Open-source toolchain demonstrating the use of deep learning in drug discovery, materials science, quantum chemistry, and biology, with [extensive online tutorials][deepchem-tut].

 ## Miscellaneous

 [Learning Scientific Programming with Python.][python]
 The course textbook for my undergraduate Python classes (Newcastle students, feel free to message me for access to course materials).
 Textbook should be available through Newcastle University library.

-[Machine learning.][ml]
-I'm only on Chapter 2 so far, but this looks like a really good online textbook on deep learning for molecules and materials, with code examples.
+[Deep Learning for Molecules and Materials.][ml]
+I'm only on Chapter 2 so far, but this looks like a really good online textbook by Andrew White, with code examples.

 [In Silico Medicinal Chemistry: Computational Methods to Support Drug Design.][brown]
 Book by Nathan Brown on computational tools for drug design.
 Should be available through Newcastle University library.